-Today, spend the morning exploring landmarks in the old port city of Jaffa before visiting the Ilana Gore Museum overlooking the Mediterranean.
-Gore’s own work is displayed beside her eclectic personal collection, a treasure trove of pieces that spans back to Roman times.
+Today, spend the morning exploring landmarks in the old port city of Jaffa before visiting the Ilana Goor Museum overlooking the Mediterranean.
+Goor’s own work is displayed beside her eclectic personal collection, a treasure trove of pieces that spans back to Roman times.

 Spend the remainder of the day at leisure walking through the ancient and narrow passageways of the Old City or visiting Jaffa’s local galleries and markets.

 This morning, check out of the hotel and depart for the ancient port city of Caesarea.
 Built between 22 and 9 BC by King Herod the Great, excavations today reveal just a glimpse of the 8,000 acres of Caesarea Maritima at the height of its power.
 The city boasts an amphitheatre bigger than Rome’s Colosseum and was one of the largest artificial harbours of its time.

 After lunch, continue to modern Haifa, a modern port city where Arab and Jewish populations live an interesting shared existence.
 Visit the Clandestine Immigration and Navel Museum to discover the modern maritime history of Israel before checking into the hotel in the late afternoon.